Tighter Bounds on Directed Ramsey Number R(7): Background

 \end{example}

 We experimented with two alternative encodings.
 The first one is compact and uses auxiliary variables that corresponding to the existence of a 3-cycle.
-For every triple of vertices $u$, $v$, and $w$, we introduce a variable $c_\{u,v,w\}$ that is true if and only if the edges between $u$, $v$, and $w$ form a directed cycle.
+For every triple of vertices $u$, $v$, and $w$, we introduce a variable $c_{\{u,v,w\}}$ that is true if and only if the edges between $u$, $v$, and $w$ form a directed cycle.
 From there, we need only require that for any unordered set of $k$ vertices, one of the $\binom{k}{3}$ possible 3-cycles exists.
 This leads to substantially smaller encoding.
-For large graphs with few to no edges set, this encoding is the most efficient one to solve.
+For large graphs with few to no edges given, this encoding is the most efficient one to solve.

-\begin{example} Consider a graph with four vertices: $a$, $b$, $c$, and $d$.
-Instead of preventing a transitive tournament, we can enforce directed cycle of size 3.
-We introduce a new boolean variable $abc$ that, if true, enforces a directed cycle between the $a$, $b$, and $c$.
+\begin{example} Consider a graph with four vertices: $u$, $v$, $w$, and $z$.
+Instead of preventing a transitive tournament, we can enforce a directed cycle of size 3.
+We introduce a new Boolean variable $uvw$ that, if true, enforces a directed cycle between the $u$, $v$, and $w$ (in some order).
 The clauses that encode this constraint are:

-We can do something similar for the triples $abd$, $acd$, and $bcd$.
-In order to prevent a transitive tournament of size 4, we need to add the following additional clause: $(abc \lor abd \lor acd \lor bcd)$. \end{example}
+We can do something similar for the triples $uvz$, $uwz$, and $vwz$.
+In order to prevent a transitive tournament of size 4, we need to add the following additional clause: $(uvw \lor uvz \lor uwz \lor vwz)$. \end{example}

 The final encoding that we experimented with is similar to the first one, but reduces the encoding by self-subsuming resolution~\cite{BVE}.
 Self-subsuming resolution works as follows: Given two clauses $C \lor x$ and $D \lor \overline x$ such that $C \subseteq D$, we can reduce $D \lor \overline x$ to $D$.
 This is a variant of the classical resolution rule, which would derive $C \lor D$.
-Since $C \subseteq D$, $C \lor D$ equals $D$.
+Since $C \subseteq D$, $C \lor D$ is logically equivalent to $D$.
 Self-subsuming resolution is surprisingly effective on directed Ramsey formulas and is able to reduce the first encoding by roughly 70\% on most instances that we used in our experiments.